Visual Aspects of Gaussian Periods and Analogues: Observations and Generalizations: Supercharacter Theory Perspective

-Note that the discussion above hints at another possible generalization of the DGL Theorem.
-The fact that $A \in \GL_m(\Z/n\Z)$ has order $d$ implies that $x^d - 1$ is a multiple of the minimal polynomial of $A$.
-Since $\GL_m(\Z/n\Z)$ isn't cyclic when $m > 1$ or when $n$ isn't a power of a prime, then we are no longer guaranteed that $\Phi_d(x)$ is a multiple of the minimal polynomial for $A$.
-One might then wonder if we can say anything about the behavior of $\theta_{n, m, A}$ when $\Phi_d(A) \neq 0 \mod n$.
-It turns out that the there is something that can be said about the general shape of $\theta_{n, m, A}$, but that the asymptotic behavior no longer necessarily holds.
-We discuss this more in Remark 13 after the proof.
+\begin{remark} Note that Remark \ref{rmk:DGLgeneralizeexplain} hints at the possibility of another generalization of the DGL Theorem.
+The fact that $A \in \GL_m(\Z/n\Z)$ has order $d$ implies that minimal polynomial of $A$ must divide $x^d - 1$.
+When we additionally assume that $m = 1$ and $n$ is a power of an odd prime, then the minimal polynomial is always $\Phi_d(x)$.
+However, this is not guaranteed when $m > 1$ or when $n$ isn't a power of an odd prime, so one might then wonder if anything can be said about the behavior of $\theta_{n, m, A}$ when $\Phi_d(A) \neq 0 \mod n$.
+It turns out that while we can still describe the general shape of $\img(\theta_{n, m, A})$, we are no longer guaranteed the asymptotic filling out behavior.
+We discuss this more in Remark \ref{rmk:DGLGeneralizeRestriction} after the proof. \end{remark}

+An astute reader might have the following question after reading Theorem \ref{thm:DGLgeneralize}: How do we know that there are infinitely many $n$ such that $\GL_m(\Z/n\Z)$ contains a matrix $A$ of order $d$ such that $\Phi_d(A) = 0 \mod n$?
+This is a natural question, as the statement on the asymptotic behavior of $\theta_{n, m, A}$ doesn't make sense without the existence of such $n$.
+In the following remark, we provide a simple construction that shows there are infinitely many $n$ with the stated properties.